PlatosTwin/bayes_ab/README.md

 ### Decision rules for test continuation

-For tests between two variants, `bayes_ab` can additionally provide a continuation recommendation—that is, a recommendation as to the variant to select, or to continue testing.
+For tests between two variants with binary, Poisson, and normal data, `bayes_ab` can additionally provide a continuation recommendation—that is, a recommendation as to the variant to select, or to continue testing.
 See the docstrings and examples for usage guidelines.

 The decision method makes use of the following concepts: